Scholar Resources and Information

 - Call anonymous hotlines to speak with trained counselors or advisors.

-- Check in with a professor, teaching assistant, classmate, or friend with whom you feel comfortable discussing your experiences.
+- Check in with a professor, teaching assistant, classmate, family or friend with whom you feel comfortable discussing your experiences.

 CAMPUS AND PERSONAL SAFETY